SV-Afterglow/data-hub/README.md

 3. Data is stored in InfluxDB for historical analysis
 4. System metrics are collected and stored in InfluxDB
 5. Grafana visualizes both real-time and historical data

+### Update Flow
+1. Update service checks for new versions periodically
+2. New versions are detected via version.yml and manifest files
+3. Updates are automatically downloaded and applied
+4. Services are restarted as needed
+5. Update status is logged to InfluxDB

 ## Features